Remote Procedure Calls¶

 // Requires non-blocking CUDA kernels but avoids a separate thread.

-while (cudaStreamQuery(stream) == cudaErrorNotReady)
+} while (cudaStreamQuery(stream) == cudaErrorNotReady);

 }

 The above code must be compiled in CUDA’s relocatable device code mode and with the advanced offloading driver to link in the library.
 Currently this can be done with the following invocation.
 Using LTO avoids the overhead normally associated with relocatable device code linking.
+The C library for GPUs is linked in by forwarding the static library to the device-side link job.

-$> clang++ -x cuda rpc.cpp --offload-arch=native -fgpu-rdc -lcudart -lcgpu-nvptx \
+$> clang++ -x cuda rpc.cpp --offload-arch=native -fgpu-rdc -lcudart \

 -I<install-path>include -L<install-path>/lib -lllvmlibc_rpc_server \

--O3 -foffload-lto -o hello
+-Xoffload-linker -lc -O3 -foffload-lto -o hello

 $> ./hello